garden-io/garden/docs/reference/providers/exec.md

     # Example: `["dev","stage"]`
     environments:

+    preInit:
+      # A script to run before the provider is initialized.
+This is useful for performing any provider-specific setup
+      # outside of Garden.
+For example, you can use this to perform authentication, such as authenticating with a
+      # Kubernetes cluster provider.
+      # The script will always be run from the project root directory.
+      # Note that provider statuses are cached, so this script will generally only be run once, but you can force a
+      # re-run by setting `--force-refresh` on any Garden command that uses the provider.
+      runScript:

+    # DEPRECATED: Use the `preInit.runScript` field instead on any provider that needs setup outside of Garden.
+    #
     # An optional script to run in the project root when initializing providers.
 This is handy for running an
     # arbitrary
     # script when initializing.
 For example, another provider might declare a dependency on this provider, to ensure